A large, weathered blue dumpster sitting on a paved surface in front of a dark metal wall.

 We represent families in Florida, Texas, New York, Illinois, Missouri, and Colorado.
 We help people stand up to large companies like Waste Connections when their actions cause harm.

-If you think the landfill has affected your health, we can explain your options and help you pursue compensation.
+If you believe the landfill has affected your health, we can explain your options and assist you in pursuing compensation.
 We offer free consultations to anyone who is impacted.

 Standing Up for a Safer Central Florida Community

 No one should have to live with strong odors, fear getting sick, or worry about their property losing value because of poor landfill management.
-The situation in Bushnell shows how important it is for residents to speak out and take action.
+The situation in Bushnell highlights the importance of residents speaking out and taking action.

-When the community raises its voice, it forces companies and regulators to fix problems and follow the rules.
+When the community raises its voice, it compels companies and regulators to address problems and adhere to the rules.

 If you or your family are experiencing health issues that may be linked to the Heart of Florida Environmental landfill, contact Vargas Gonzalez Delombard, LLP today.
 We are here to help you take the next step toward a cleaner, safer future.